k98kurz/mycelium-network-specification/draft-spec.md

 - Ring: a list is circulated directionally to which each peer appends an entry with its public key and a set of timestamps; when the list is complete, all addresses can be computed simultaneously by all peers.
-- Hub-and-spoke: addresses are either assigned manually or automatically in a centralized, hierarchical manner; address assignments are verified by certificates stemming from the central authority.
+- Spanning tree: addresses are either assigned manually or automatically in a centralized/hierarchical manner; address assignments are verified by certificates stemming from the central authority, which may be elected.

 ### 5.1 Bootstrapping a New Network